hhandika/segui/website/docs/cli-usage/filter.md

 └── locus_3.nexus
 ```

 We want to filter an alignment with a minimal length of 500 bp.
-Use `segul` command using `--dir` input as below:
+Use the `segul` command using the `--dir` input as below:

 ```Bash
 segul align filter --dir alignments/ --len 500